 The Director shall mail notices of the public hearing to the applicant and to all property owners and property occupants located within three-hundred (300) feet of the exterior boundaries of the property containing the proposed site.
-Notices shall be mailed to said property owners at the addresses shown on the latest equalized County assessment roll, as well as the occupants at the situs addresses, as well as on the County website.
+Notices shall be mailed to said property owners at the addresses shown on the latest equalized County assessment roll, as well as the occupants at the situs addresses.
 In addition, the Director shall publish a notice of the public hearing at least once in a newspaper of general circulation, published and circulated in the area of the proposal.
 All notices shall be mailed and published at least ten (10) days prior to the public hearing.
 The Director shall also provide such other notice as may be appropriate in the circumstances of the project.